 How can GS1 help?

 Meeting the various reporting obligations imposed by these pieces of legislation requires companies to collect large amounts of information.
-GS1 provides both clear identification of products and a coherent framework by offering a one single, harmonized language that is used through the product life cycle.
+GS1 provides both clear identification of products and locations and one standardised way to exchange product information that is used through the product life cycle.

 This in turn facilitates a circular economy involving a diverse range of stakeholders.